Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

-# Revision 0.5e - Nuke Impacket added to menu enter character ! to run nuke imapcket
+# Revision 0.5e - Nuke Impacket added to menu, enter character ! to run nuke impacket
-   - some issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored   was used to call the nuke-impacket function now thanks to a new menu item of ! it can be called from
+   - issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored   was used to call the nuke-impacket function now thanks to a new menu item of ! it can be called from